xiaoshan1994/xiaoshan1994.github.io/archetypes/post.md

 {{</* gfont font="" size="px" */>}}
 Pattaya is a city in Thailand.<br>A beach resort popular with tourists.
 {{</* /gfont */>}} <br>

-The first sentence as a summary showing in the index list needs a full stop.